Two-Class Decision Forest

 However, simple decision trees can overfit on data, and are less generalizable than tree ensembles.

-Add the Two-Class Decision Forest component to your pipeline in Azure Machine Learning, and open the Properties pane of the component.
+Add the Two-Class Decision Forest module to your experiment in Machine Learning Studio (classic), and open the Properties pane of the module.

-You can find the component under Machine Learning.
+You can find the module under Machine Learning.
 Expand Initialize, and then Classification.

 For Resampling method, choose the method used to create the individual trees.
 You can choose from Bagging or Replicate.